coderitter/knight-form/README.md

 Do not be afraid to extend it.

-## Element properties act as features
+## FormElement properties act as features

 Setting values on the elements is always optional.
 Think of it like activating a feature if you set a certain property.
 If you do not need a certain feature the library will not mind.